What is Sturge–Weber syndrome?

 The complications of Sturge–Weber syndrome depend on the extent of vascular malformations and other clinical features.
 They are extremely variable.

 The diagnosis of Sturge–Weber syndrome is based on finding the characteristic trigeminal port-wine stains and leptomeningeal capillary-venous malformations.
 A diagnosis based on leptomeningeal lesions alone depends on the development of symptoms.

 If there are neurological symptoms or findings, magnetic resonance imaging (MRI) of the brain is undertaken with gadolinium contrast to detect leptomeningeal capillary-venous malformations.

 The characteristics of other vascular malformation syndromes are described below.

 There is no specific treatment for Sturge–Weber syndrome.
-It depends on managing the cutaneous, neurological and ocular symptoms, with limited success.
+Treatment consists of managing the cutaneous, neurological and ocular symptoms, with limited success.

 Treatment of seizures in patients with Sturge–Weber syndrome with antiepileptics is not always successful .
 No single treatment appears to be superior to others.

 Port-wine stains can be treated with pulsed-dye laser.
-Lesions on the face and neck yield poorer results than lesions on other parts of the body .
+Lesions on the face and neck yield poorer results than vascular lesions on other parts of the body .
 Due to the generally poor results of pulsed-dye lasers alone, topical antiangiogenic agents are being trialled as adjunctive therapies.

 Infants diagnosed with Sturge–Weber syndrome should be treated with low-dose aspirin [11,12].
 The antithrombotic therapy may prevent the progression of the disease, which can impair blood flow to the brain resulting in neuronal damage.